rnajena/SweetSynteny/readme.md

 |-----------------|--------------------|--------|--------|-------|----------------|---------|
 | NZ_CP013002.1:0 | gene-AQ619_RS00960 | 215167 | 216307 | sense | protein_coding | #FFFFFF |

+So, as you can see, with SweetSynteny, your Microsynteny analysis will be, well... sweet!

 ***

 ## Graphical Workflow